 Blackburn Quadrant and Blackburn Mars 3.0 Combo Product Specifications:

 - LED : 4 White (Front), 7 Red (Rear)

 - Quadrant Run Time : 110 hours Steady, 300 hours Flash

 - Mars 3.0 Run Time: 50 hours Steady, 150 hours Flash

 - Batteries : 4 AA (Front), 2 AAA (Rear)

 - Water Resistant

 - Lifetime Warranty

 If you ride your bike mainly in the city and want an inexpensive light set, the Quadrant/Mars 3.0 is a good choice.
-This bike light set costs $29.99 at Amazon.
+Check the price on Amazon.
 I recommend using rechargeable batteries.
 I use Eneloops myself.
 Alkalines may give you a brighter light for a very short while at first.
 After that their voltage decreases from the initial 1.5V to below 1V at the end and the light becomes dimmer and dimmer.
 Rechargeable batteries give a constant 1.2V, so the light is brighter overall.
-Don't forget to buy a charger, if you don't already have one.
+Don’t forget to buy a charger, if you don’t already have one.